 Paul B. Sweeney is a director of OceanaGold (appointed July 2014).
 Mr. Sweeney joined the Board on July 30, 2014, and brings with him substantial international experience across mining and renewable energy industries.
-An independent business consultant since May 2011, he is currently on the board of a number of Canadian listed public companies including Tahoe Resources, Inc. Paul is an immensely experienced finance and mining executive, and more lately, company director.
+An independent business consultant since May 2011, he is currently on the board of Tahoe Resources, Inc., a public company listed on TSX and NYSE.
+Paul is an immensely experienced finance and mining executive, and more lately, company director.